truenas/python-aiohttp/docs/web_reference.rst

       Read-only :class:`str` property.

-      .. deprecated:: 1.1

-         Use :attr:`url` (``request.rel_url.path``) instead.

    .. attribute:: raw_path

       The URL including raw *PATH INFO* without the host or scheme.
       Warning, the path may be quoted and may contains non valid URL characters, e.g.
       ``/my%2Fpath%7Cwith%21some%25strange%24characters``.

       For unquoted version please take a look on :attr:`path`.

       Read-only :class:`str` property.

-      .. deprecated:: 1.1
+   .. attribute:: query

-         Use :attr:`url` (``request.rel_url.raw_path``) instead.
+      A multidict with all the variables in the query string.

+      Read-only :class:`~multidict.MultiDictProxy` lazy property.

    .. attribute:: query_string

       The query string in the URL, e.g., ``id=10``

       Read-only :class:`str` property.

-      .. deprecated:: 1.1

-         Use :attr:`url` (``request.rel_url.query_string``) instead.

-   .. attribute:: GET

-      A multidict with all the variables in the query string.

-      Read-only :class:`~multidict.MultiDictProxy` lazy property.

-      .. versionchanged:: 0.17
-         A multidict contains empty items for query string like ``?arg=``.

-      .. deprecated:: 1.1

-         Use :attr:`url` (``request.rel_url.query``) instead.

-   .. attribute:: POST

-      A multidict with all the variables in the POST parameters.
-      POST property available only after :meth:`Request.post` coroutine call.

-      Read-only :class:`~multidict.MultiDictProxy`.

-      :raises RuntimeError: if :meth:`Request.post` was not called \
-                            before accessing the property.

-      .. deprecated:: 1.1

-         Since POST date preloaded is not implemented yet and probably will never be done the :meth:`post` call is required and recommended way for accessing to POST data. :meth:`multipart` is useful for working with multipart encoded content.

    .. attribute:: headers